Early emission characterization of TDE 2025aarm: Discussion and conclusions

-TDE2025aarm adds to the diversity of OUV bright TDEs that have been detected in the soft X-ray band \citep{van2020optical, hammerstein2023final}.
-Remarkably, TDE2025aarm exhibits one of the highest OUV to X-ray luminosity ratios at peak ever found \citep{hammerstein2023final}, with $L_{\rm OUV}/L_X = 6.4\times10^{3}$, indicating that the two components must arise from well distinguished emitting regions and are uncorrelated.
-The faint X-ray emission observed in TDE2025aarm may reflect inefficient accretion from a still-circularizing debris stream.
-This behavior is potentially already hinted by the increasing counts in the XRT analysis, although the statistics is still too low to provide solid evidence.
+TDE~2025aarm adds to the diversity of OUV bright TDEs that have been detected in the soft X-ray band \citep{van2020optical, hammerstein2023final}.
+Remarkably, TDE~2025aarm exhibits one of the highest OUV to X-ray luminosity ratios at peak ever found \citep{hammerstein2023final}, with $L_{\rm OUV}/L_X = 5.3\times10^{3}$.
+The faint X-ray emission observed in TDE~2025aarm may reflect inefficient accretion from a still-circularizing debris stream.
+This behavior was potentially already hinted at by the increasing counts in the XRT analysis, although the statistics are still too low to provide solid evidence.
 Alternatively, the X-ray emission could be obscured by optically thick material, although the early detection by Chandra may suggest only partial veiling, as discussed for other TDEs \citep{gezari2017x}.

+Interestingly, the delayed accretion scenario is potentially probed by the bumps in the temperature evolution (Fig.~\ref{fig:photosphere}).
+Here, the first peak reflects radiation coming from circularization shocks, while the subsequent re-brightening is due to the prompt and efficient formation of the accretion disk and consequently an increase in reprocessing X-rays to OUV light \citep{leloudas2016superluminous, wevers2019evidence, charalampopoulos2024fast}.
+For TDEs occurring in high-mass SMBHs, such as TDE~2025aarm, the disk formation is expected to be more efficient and to happen within tens to hundreds of days after disruption \citep{wong2022revisiting}.